 You can easily mix and match your investments, if you want to own both.
 For example, if you’d like Wealthfront to manage most of your money, you could set aside, say, 10 percent to buy individual stocks, while the robo-advisor manages the remainder.
 You’ll have total flexibility to adjust the portfolio how you see fit.

 With robo-advisors, it’s easy to focus on the fact that they manage your investment accounts.
 But the better ones also add in a cash management account, and the very best make it as fully featured as the best fintech banking apps.
 That’s the case with Wealthfront’s cash management account.

 Wealthfront’s seems to do it all – so much so that you might consider relinquishing your traditional bank account:

-- Competitive interest rates on your cash
+- Earn interest on your cash

 - Bill pay, check deposit and writing

 - Debit card and more than 19,000 no-fee ATMs

 - No monthly account or overdraft fees